django/channels/docs/topics/channel_layers.rst

 everyone in the room, but even for sending to an individual user who might have more than one browser tab or device connected.

-You can construct your own solution for this if you like, using your existing datastores, or use the Groups system built-in to some channel layers.
-Groups are a broadcast system that:
+You can construct your own solution for this if you like using your existing datastores, or you can use the Groups system built-in to some channel layers.
+Groups is a broadcast system that:

 * Allows you to add and remove channel names from named groups, and send to those named groups.